PearsonEducation/thalassa-http-client/README.md

 A lightweight client for [Thalassa](https://github.com/PearsonEducation/thalassa)

+# Installation

+    npm install thalassa-http-client

 # Running the Client

-The client can be run any of three ways.
+The client can be run either:

 1. From the command-line
 2. As a module
-3. Over HTTP

 ## Running Client from Command Line